What steps are necessary to receive push notifications from my PRTG core server on my iOS and Android devices?

 Every mobile device that runs one of our push-enabled apps requests a unique token from the Google or Apple cloud and reports it to the PRTG core server they're connected to.
 The PRTG server stores the token for the respective user account.

 Paessler runs a special cloud service to provide you with push notifications.
 Every PRTG installation communicates with the Paessler cloud.
 When a push notification is triggered, the PRTG server sends a request to the Paessler cloud to push a notification to the device with the respective token.
-The cloud simply forwards this request to the Google (Android), Apple (iOS), or Microsoft (Windows Phone) cloud.
+The cloud simply forwards this request to the Google (Android) or Apple (iOS) cloud.
 From there, the push notification is sent to your target device and the push notification is shown.
 See the article How does the PRTG cloud deliver push notifications? for details.

 According to our tests, this notification mechanism can be even faster than receiving SMS text messages, plus it is more convenient to use.
 Even a GPRS data connection is sufficient to receive push notifications.